Make an Appointment

 - Nausea and vomiting

-- Separation of stapled areas (requires major revisional surgery)
+- Separation of stapled areas (which would require major revisional surgery)

-- Leaks from staple lines (requires major revisional surgery)
+- Leaks from staple lines (which would require major revisional surgery)

 - Nutritional deficiencies

-- Hospital stay is usually 48 - 72 hours
+- Hospital stay is usually 48 to 72 hours.

 - Many patients return to normal activity within two and a half weeks.